FrancisDrakeII/object_detection/README.md

 A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
 Sort of like your house has kitchen, bedroom, bathroom... and each room is meant for each specific activity.
 1. Download and install [Anaconda](https://www.anaconda.com/products/individual) for windows
 2. Download this repo and unzip it
-3. On your search bar, type "Anaconda Prompt (anaconda3)" and right click on it and click "Run as Adminstrator"
+3. On your search bar, type `Anaconda Prompt (anaconda3)` and right click on it and click "Run as Adminstrator"
 4. Create a VM (anyname you want) by type
 ```Bash
 conda create -n xxxx pip python=3.x